SeasDBG/BiohybridRays/README.md

 neural network model

 Estimated Times on Specified Hardware:
-~15 minutes to generate results database (can be reused once generated firt time) ~2 minutes to train a network each generation
+~15 minutes to generate results database (can be reused once generated first time) ~2 minutes to train a network each generation
 ~2 hours to evaluate a given search method

 <------------------------------------------------------------------------------------------->

 `CMA-ES Compare.ipynb `

 Description: Control study for examing covariance matrix adapted evolutionary strategies as a